rorywalsh/cabbage/Docs/markdown/Widgets/Properties/signalvariable.md

-**signalvariable("variables")** The Csound variable or variables passed to the display opcodes.
+<a name="signalvariable"></a>**signalvariable("variables")** The Csound variable or variables passed to the display opcodes.
 If you use 'lissajous' you must pass two a-rate variables to this identifier.